ingvijonasson/css-questions/README.md

-# CSS Questions
+# css-questions
-Simple list of css related questions
+css related questions

 ## Basics
 - What is the difference between `inherit` and `initial`?